 Remote work

 For many journalists and freelancers, working from home is nothing new.
-I myself have worked several years from home.
-But what many gig economy workers take for granted is far from common.
-While the teleworking rate of workers has steadily increased over the past 20 or more years, only 3,6% of workers "currently work at home at least part-time".
+I myself worked from home for several years.
+But what many gig economy workers take for granted is anything but common.
+While the percentage of workers telecommuting has steadily increased over the past 20 or more years, only 3,6% of workers “currently work at home at least part-time.”

 Yet over half of all employees have jobs where at least some of what they do could be done remotely.
 Free video and teleconferencing enabled by services like Google or Skype are exploding and won't stop when everyone is negative for the disease.
 It is unthinkable that working from home will not gain much in popularity (both among workers and executives) even when we can return to our traditional workplaces.